This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 user printable area (UPA)

 The area within the valid printable area (VPA) where user-generated data can print without causing an exception condition.
-See also valid printable area.
+See also physical printable area, valid printable area.

 - An object with a unique name that contains the user's password, the list of special authorities assigned to a user, and the objects the user owns.
 The system-recognized identifier for the object type is *USRPRF.